wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 In this example there is a subscription that contains the following:

 - Two cloud services: "FrontEnd001" and "BackEnd001"
-- A Virtual Network, "CorpNetwork", with two subnets; "FrontEnd" and "BackEnd"
+- A Virtual Network "CorpNetwork", with two subnets: "FrontEnd" and "BackEnd"
 - A single Network Security Group that is applied to both subnets
 - A network virtual appliance, in this example a Barracuda NextGen Firewall, connected to the Frontend subnet
 - A Windows Server that represents an application web server ("IIS01")